optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 The first two arguments (`criterion` and `x`) are mandatory.
 The lack of any arguments related to derivatives signifies that `scipy_neldermead` is a gradient free algorithm.
-The bounds show that it supports box constraints.
+The bounds related arguments show that it supports box constraints.
 The remaining arguments define the supported stopping criteria and algorithm options as well as their default values.

 The decorator simply attaches information to the function as `_algorithm_info` attribute.
 This originated as a hack but was never changed afterwards.
 The